A Level Requirements

 Computer simulation methods are among the most commonly used approaches within operational research and management science.
 This module teaches you the skills required to apply simulation successfully to help improve the running of a business, and it shows how companies can find good solutions by predicting the effects of changes before implementing them.

 Modern simulation packages are a valuable aid in building a simulation model, and this module uses the Witness simulation package, which is widely used commercially.
 However, without the proper approach, the results of a simulation project can be incorrect or misleading.
 This module looks at each task required in a simulation project.
 It emphasises the practical application of simulation, with a good understanding of how a simulation model works being an essential part of this.

-The module is normally taken in conjunction with ECON220.
+The module requires algebra, elementary calculus, logical thinking and problem solving ability, and is normally taken in conjunction with Intermediate Microeconomics II (ECON221).

 This module will give you the opportunity to study vector spaces, together with their structure-preserving maps and their relationship to matrices.